jcf/hyde/README.md

 ### Every Jekyll needs it's Hyde

-I wrote this little bundle of files to serve static assets using Sinatra so I could have a free hosting from Heroku.
+I wrote this little bundle of files to serve static assets using Sinatra so I could have make use of the free hosting provided by Heroku.

 #### URL rewriting